-"What procedures should I follow to fill prescription drugs?"
+What procedures should I follow to fill prescription drugs?

-1. Use a network pharmacy.
-Current members should log in to My Health Plan and click Benefits & Coverage, then Prescription Drug Benefits.
-Click the Sign into Express Scripts button, then select Find a Pharmacy under the Prescriptions tab to locate nearby pharmacies by city or zip code and identify preferred network pharmacies (if available).
-Or call the Rx Information number on your ID card.
+Use a network pharmacy.
+Existing members should log in to My Health Plan at MedMutual.com/Rx and click Sign on to Express Scripts.
+On the Express Scripts website, select Find a Pharmacy under the Prescriptions menu to locate nearby pharmacies by ZIP code and identify preferred network pharmacies (if available).
+Or call the Rx Information number on your member ID card.

-If you are not yet a member but would like to locate an in-network pharmacy, please visit providersearch. medmutual.com and select your plan type.
-Enter your ZIP code and choose the Pharmacy provider type.
-Select the option that applies to you and you will be redirected to the pharmacy search tool.
+If you are not yet a member but would like to understand what pharmacies are in our current network, visit providersearch.medmutual.com and select your plan type.
+Select the option that applies to you to be redirected to the pharmacy search tool.

 - 2. Present your member ID card to your pharmacist to ensure your benefits are being used. - 3.
 Choose drugs on your plan's formulary.
 The formulary contains a wide selection of brand-name and generic medications that could help lower your costs.
-To see drugs covered by your plan and any associated deductibles, copayments, and out-of-pocket costs, log in to My Health Plan and click Benefits & Coverage, then Prescription Drug Benefits.
-Click the Sign on to Express Scripts button, then click Price a Medication under the Prescriptions tab.
-You can also find an overview of your prescription drug benefit information by selecting Benefits then clicking on Benefits Overview.
+To see drugs covered by your plan and any associated deductibles, copayments, and out-of-pocket costs, current members log in to My Health Plan at MedMutual.com/Rx and click on the Sign on to Express Scripts button.
+From the Express Scripts website, select Prescriptions and then Price a Medication.
+For an overview of our prescription drug benefits, select Benefits and then Benefits Overview.
 Or call the Rx Information number on your ID card.

 Some medications may have limitations or other requirements that must be met prior to coverage being provided.
 This is discussed under the topic "Are there any limitations on the medications my doctor might order?"
 If you are not yet a Medical Mutual member, you can find information about our available formularies and any associated restrictions or limitations on MedMutual.com.
-For Individual & Family plans, click on the View Individual & Family Plans button, then select Medical Plans under Plans & Products and scroll to the Prescription Drug Coverage section.
-For coverage through your employer, click Employers then select Prescription Resources from the Employer Resources drop-down.
+For Individual & Family plans, select Individuals and Families from the Insurance Plans tab, then select Medical under Plans and Products and scroll to the Prescription Drug Coverage section.
+For coverage through your employer, select Employers from the Insurance Plans menu and choose Prescription Drug Information under the Employer Resources section.
 Or talk to your health insurance plan sponsor.

 - 4. Consult with your doctor to make sure you are using the most cost-effective medicine for your condition.
 When possible, use a generic or preferred brand if a generic is not available.
 Other ways to lower costs are discussed under the topic "Are there ways to lower my drug costs?" - 5.
 Pay your copay or coinsurance, as applicable. - 6.
-If you take a long-term medication, your plan may require you to use mail order or a pharmacy that fills 90-day prescriptions.
+If you take a long-term medication, your plan may require you to use home delivery or a pharmacy that fills 90-day prescriptions.
 Have your provider write a prescription for up to a 90-day supply with three refills, when appropriate.
-Please refer to the topic "How do I use mail order for my maintenance medications?" for additional information.
+Please refer to the topic "How do I use home delivery for my maintenance medications?" for additional information.

-"What if I have questions about my prescription drug coverage?"
+What if I have questions about my prescription drug coverage?

-If you have questions about your prescription drug coverage, please call the Rx Information number on your ID card.

-You may also visit the Express Scripts website through single sign-on with My Health Plan to see drugs covered by your plan and any associated deductibles, copayments and out-of-pocket costs.
-Log in to My Health Plan and click Benefits & Coverage, then Prescription Drug Benefits.
-Click the Sign on to Express Scripts button, then click Price a Medication under the Prescriptions tab.
-You can also find an overview of your prescription drug benefit information by selecting Benefits then clicking on Benefits Overview.
+If you have questions about your prescription drug coverage, please call the Rx Information number on your member ID card.
+You may also log in to My Health Plan at MedMutual. com/Rx and click on the Sign on to Express Scripts button.
+From the Express Scripts website, select Prescriptions and then Price a Medication.
+From here you can search for a medication name to view cost, any applicable coverage rules, and identify preferred alternatives.
+For an overview of our prescription drug benefits, select Benefits and then Benefits Overview.

-"Are there ways to lower my drug costs?"
+Are there ways to lower my drug costs?